Gman-Superfly/AKIRA/architecture_base/collapse/COLLAPSE_GENERALIZATION.md

 │  N = 1000:  SNR = 32    (signal dominates)                     │
 │                                                                 │
 │  THE COLLAPSE HAPPENS WHEN:                                     │
-│  SNR exceeds some threshold—the pattern "crystallizes"         │
+│  SNR exceeds some threshold, the pattern "crystallizes"        │ │                                                                 │
-│                                                                 │
 │  THIS IS WHY:                                                   │
 │  • Few examples → memorization (noise dominates)               │